combigdata/spark-cdh/docs/building-with-maven.md

     $ mvn -Pdeb -DskipTests clean package

 The debian package can then be found under assembly/target.
 We added the short commit hash to the file name so that we can distinguish individual packages built for SNAPSHOT versions.

+## Packaging without Hadoop dependencies for deployment on YARN ##

+The assembly jar produced by "mvn package" will, by default, include all of Spark's dependencies, including Hadoop and some of its ecosystem projects.
+On YARN deployments, this causes multiple versions of these to appear on executor classpaths: the version packaged in the Spark assembly and the version on each node, included with yarn.application.classpath.
+The "hadoop-provided" profile builds the assembly without including Hadoop-ecosystem projects, like ZooKeeper and Hadoop itself.